jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 2. When the pod starts, you can check the QSV and VA-API codecs.

-   If you get `error: failed to initialize display` then double check that the `supplementalGroups` are correct.
+   If you get `error: failed to initialize display`, double check that the `supplementalGroups` are correct.

    ```shell
    $ kubectl exec <JELLYFIN_POD_NAME> -- /usr/lib/jellyfin-ffmpeg/vainfo